kwatch/benry-ruby/benry-cmdapp/README.md

   git:staging: (3)
 ```

-`prefix()` can take a description of prefix as 2nd argument.
+`category()` can take a description of category as second argument.
-Descriptions of prefix are displayed in the prefix list.
+Descriptions of category are displayed in the category prefix list.

 File: ex35.rb